byn3/holbertonschool-low_level_programming/0x19-hash_tables/README.md

 ## Each scripts and their output
-* Script 0 - Implement the push and pall opcodes.
+* Script 0 - Write a function that creates a hash table.
-* Script 1 - Implement the pint opcode.
+* Script 1 - Write a hash function implementing the djb2 algorithm.
-* Script 2 - Implement the pop opcode.
+* Script 2 - Write a function that gives you the index of a key.
-* Script 3 - Implement the swap opcode.
+* Script 3 - Write a function that adds an element to the hash table.
-* Script 4 - Implement the add opcode.
+* Script 4 - Write a function that retrieves a value associated with a key.
-* Script 5 - Implement the nop opcode.
+* Script 5 - Write a function that prints a hash table.
-* Script 6 - Implement the sub opcode.
+* Script 6 - Write a function that deletes a hash table.
-* Script 7 - Implement the div opcode.
-* Script 8 - Implement the mul opcode.
-* Script 9 - Implement the mod opcode.
-* Script 10 - Implement comment.
-* Script 11 - Implement the pchar opcode.
-* Script 12 - Implement the pstr opcode.
-* Script 13 - Implement the rotl opcode.
-* Script 14 - Implement the rotr opcode.
-* Script 15 - Implement the stack and queue opcodes.